boonebgorges/bp-groupblog/readme.txt

 2. Screenshot of the group blog page.

 == Changelog ==

+= 1.1.5 =
+* Fixed a bug where the member roles were not being updated upon group creation.

 = 1.1.4 =
 * Added file_exists to various files, so templates can be overriden in the theme.
 This also means we had to move the resource folders back into the theme folder.